List of talks Winter Semester 2024/2025

 October 18th 2024 - Elke Rosenberg (University of Potsdam), "Weyl asymptotics for discrete pseudo-differential operators".

 Abstract: For a class of elliptic self-adjoint pseudo-differential operators in a discrete semi-classical setting we give asymptotic estimates for the number of eigenvalues in a fixed interval.
 Here we assume the related symbols to be periodic with respect to momentum.
 The associated operator acts on functions on a lattice scaled by a semi-classical parameter.
-Under the assumption that the boundaries of the spectral Interval are non-critical values of the principal symbol, we show that the exact leading order term for the number of eigenvalues is given by the phase space volume of the pre-image of the interval under the principil symbol.
+Under the assumption that the boundaries of the spectral Interval are non-critical values of the principal symbol, we show that the exact leading order term for the number of eigenvalues is given by the phase space volume of the pre-image of the interval under the principal symbol.

 October 25th 2024 (11 AM) - Luisa Herrmann (University of Potsdam), "Euler's polyhedron formula applied to Kepler-Poinsot-polyhedra".